-We expect that our cash and cash equivalents as of March 31, 2011 to be sufficient to fund our operations and provide working capital for general corporate purposes and legal expenses including the expenses for the new complaints against Aastra, Apple, Cisco, NEC, Siemens, Mitel and Avaya in the United States District Court of the Eastern District of Texas, Tyler Division, for at least the next 36 months.
-Although we only recognized approximately \$17,000 in revenue for the quarter ended March 31, 2011 and while we do not expect a significant increase in revenue in the near term, we do expect to derive the majority of our future revenue from license fees and royalities associated with our patent portfolio, technology, software and Secure domain name registry in the United States and other markets around the world over the long term.
-In addition, investors should not expect the Company to receive revenues related to the new complaint (described in Note 10) or any patent infringement lawsuit that may be filed on behalf of the Company in the future unless and until such lawsuit is resolved in the Company's favor.
+Before entering into the Settlement and License Agreement with Microsoft (the "Microsoft Settlement"), we allocated a large part of our cash and cash equivalents to the fees and expenses associated with the Microsoft litigation.
+We expect that our cash and cash equivalents as of June 30, 2011 to be sufficient to fund our operations and provide working capital for general corporate purposes and legal expenses including the expenses for our ongoing complaints against Aastra, Apple, Cisco, NEC, Siemens, Mitel and Avaya in the United States District Court of the Eastern District of Texas, Tyler Division, for at least the next 36 months.
+While we do not expect a significant increase in revenue in the near term similar to that associated with the increase in revenue during the three months ended June 30, 2010 as a result of the Microsoft Settlement, we do expect to derive the majority of our future revenue from license fees and royalties associated with our patent portfolio, technology, software and secure domain name registry in the United States and other markets around the world over the long term.
+Investors should not expect the Company to receive revenues for the new complaint unless and until the new complaint is resolved in the Company's favor.